jcamilovelandiab/Lab1-MVNGIT/README.md

 # AREM Laboratory #1

 In this laboratory a generic linked list was implemented.
-The mean and standard deviation were calculated based on the linked list elements.
+The mean and standard deviation were calculated based on a linked list elements.

 ## Prerequisites